Relief bill is most significant legislation for Black farmers since Civil Rights Act, experts say

 “It’s reparations, but it’s more than that.
 It is historic,” McCurty said.
 “When Black farmers did acquire land through our own grit and determination, the USDA did what they could to erode those gains.
 Once again, Black farmers, because of their dedication to organizing, have created liberation for farmers of color.
 Our farmers are due a field of flowers, not a bouquet, for the sorrow they’ve carried.”

-But others, while acknowledging that the payments will be highly significant, say they do not constitute reparations.
+But others, while acknowledging that the payments would be highly significant, say they do not constitute reparations.

 William Darity, a professor of public policy at Duke University who has studied reparations extensively, says that a $5 billion allocation is a “pittance,” at most 2 percent of the lost wealth, and that it does not constitute reparations.